Curious about VAST? Here are answers to the questions we get asked most often.

 What classes can VAST students take?

 Students may apply to any Vermont Tech academic program or choose to enter as Undeclared.
-Students follow the freshman year course map for their declared program (refer to the course catalog) or if Undeclared, work with the VAST Director to choose a schedule that must include courses in english, math, and science each semester and a minimum of 15 college credit hours per semester.
+Students follow the first-year student course map for their declared program (refer to the course catalog) or if Undeclared, work with the VAST Director to choose a schedule that must include courses in english, math, and science each semester and a minimum of 15 college credit hours per semester.
 Additional coursework may be required by the sending high school if the student elects to graduate from both their sending high school and VAST.

 Where do VAST students live?

 VAST students may attend either the Williston or Randolph Center campus as a commuter student.
 They also have the option of residing on the Randolph campus in a residence hall with another VAST student as a roommate.
 Many VAST student choose to live on campus to obtain the full college experience.
 Exceptions to the Randolph residency rule may be made for residential students enrolled in programs only offered at the Williston campus.

 Please note: College policy states that students living over 30 miles away must reside on campus.

 Can VAST students participate in campus life?

 When it comes to extracurricular activities, VAST students enjoy the best of both worlds.
 They can take advantage of the broad array of services, activities, and amenities at Vermont Tech, or if their schedule permits, they can continue to participate in sports and other activities at their sending high school.
 Many choose some of each.

 VAST students can make new friends among their college peers without losing touch with their high school classmates.
 Please note: Once a student has played a Varsity sport at the college level, he/she must continue to compete at the college level; he/she can no longer compete at the high school level.

 Popular features of college life at Vermont Tech include: